steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/filters.md

             </filter>
         </xjcSourceExcludeFilters>

-Feel free to submit well-documented Filter implementations to the jaxb2-maven-plugin team if you feel they ought to be included within the standard distribution.
+Feel free to submit well-documented Filter implementations to the jaxb-maven-plugin team if you feel they ought to be included within the standard distribution.